 A 2014 study from Munger et al. found that the rate of adverse drug reactions (ADRs) resulting from physician-dispensed drugs were equivalent to those resulting from pharmacist-dispensed drugs.
 A systematic literature review from Lim et al. comparing dispensing physicians’ and non-dispensing physicians’ practice patterns found dispensing physicians tended to prescribe more pharmaceuticals than non-dispensing physicians, and that dispensing physicians prescribed fewer generics than non-dispensing physicians.
 However, dispensing physicians were not found to prescribe less judiciously or to have poor dispensing standards.
 The review also found that the main reason for both patients and physicians to participate in physician dispense was convenience.

-Physician dispense is not only safe, it also has the potential to improve medication adherence rates in Texas.
+Not only is physician dispense safe, but it also has the potential to improve medication adherence rates in Texas.
 A 2016 study from Palacio et al. found that the physician-led point of care medication delivery system, available to Medicare Advantage members, increased drug adherence rates for this population by 17% for oral antidiabetic agents, 29% for cholesterol medications, and 21 for blood pressure medications.
 The study included a survey of participating Medicare Advantage members, 76% of whom said the delivery system was more convenient than going to a pharmacy.
 Eighty-seven percent said that the model improved their ability to take their medication.

-- When patients are able to obtain prescriptions directly from their physician, research has shown that patient adhere to their medication instructions better.
+- Research has shown that when patients are able to obtain prescriptions directly from their physician, they adhere to their medication instructions better.

 - There is no evidence to suggest that allowing physicians to dispense drugs would negatively affect patients.

-- There is no evidence to suggest that allowing physicians to dispense will increase affect drug prices.
+- There is no evidence to suggest that allowing physicians to dispense will increase drug prices.

 - Choosing to purchase medication from your physician would be voluntary and in no way required.